synechron-finlabs/quorum-maker/README.md

 4. Git Clone or download Quorum Maker
 5. Run `$ vagrant up` to provision a vagrant box with support for Ubuntu 16.04, Docker and Docker Compose.
 6. Run `$ vagrant ssh` to remote into vagrant box with default user `vagrant`
 7. Quorum Maker is automatically copied to `/home/vagrant`.
-Run `$ ./setup.sh` and follow the instructions to setup Quorum Network as explianed before in this document.
+Run `$ ./setup.sh` and follow the instructions to setup Quorum Network as explained before in this document.

 > Note: Vagrant box for Quorum Maker by default runs on 192.168.33.11.
-You can access Quorum Maker UI from Windows/Mac on a browser pointing to http://192.168.33.11:20104, http://192.168.33.11:20204 etc. (Quorum Maker automatically detects you are running from Vagrant and uses a different port than you entered to avoid coflicts.
+You can access Quorum Maker UI from Windows/Mac on a browser pointing to http://192.168.33.11:20104, http://192.168.33.11:20204 etc. (Quorum Maker automatically detects you are running from Vagrant and uses a different port than you entered to avoid conflicts.
 Read below)

 > Note: If you create a Development/Test Network, the ports are automatically exported in sequential number, starting 20104, 20204 and so on for each you node created.